Tina Stinnes: Life and career

 Christiane Anna Johanna Stinnes was born on 25 February 1995 in Slough, Buckinghamshire.
 She later relocated to London and prior to her television career was a business student.
 In 2014, she appeared in seventh series of the E4 reality series Made in Chelsea.
 In 2016, Stinnes appeared as a contestant on the second series of the ITV2 reality series Love Island.
 She entered the villa as a "bombshell" on Day 20, and was coupled up with Troy Frith and Adam Maxted respectively during the series.
 She was dumped from the villa on Day 40, after being left single during the recoupling.
 In 2017, Stinnes returned in Made in Chelsea for the thirteenth series.
 She made a permanent return to the show in 2024, appearing as a regular cast member from the twenty-seventh series onwards.
 In January 2025, Stinnes returned to Love Island to appear as a contestant on the second series of Love Island: All Stars.
+She ppeared as a guest on the first episode of Vanderpump Villa series 3.